 - This causes the heating/cooking process to stop as quickly as possible.
 The length of time to sit in ice water is usually equal to the amount of boiling or steaming time.
-Just as the amount of heating time matters, so does cooling time: If left too long in water, the vegetables can become soggy and water-logged; if not allowed to completely cool (too short of time), the product can turn sour.
+Just as the amount of heating time matters, so does cooling time: If left too long in water, they can become soggy and water-logged; if not allowed to completely cool (too short of time), the product can turn sour.

 How long should produce be chilled?

 - Chill until center of the piece is no longer warm (you can test this by biting into a piece and testing with your tongue).

 - Extra moisture can affect food quality once it’s frozen (forming frost and ice crystals on product), allow them to drain for a few minutes on a clean, absorbent towel or on a few sheets of paper towel to remove excess water before packing for freezer storage.

 - It’s not advised since microwaves can vary so much in temperature levels and the amount of time required.